emcoraccio/LIRI-node-app/README.md

-  1. **starting the app with no command or search paramaters which will launch inquirer for a CLI.
+  1. **Starting the app with no command or search paramaters which will launch inquirer for a CLI.
 This then guides the user through completing the search they would like to make**

     `node liri.js`